creacominc/ccSchwabManager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 See the [LICENSE](LICENSE) file for more details.